Act or Defer - Error-Controlled Decision Policies for Medical Foundation Models

 Safe Use of Medical Foundation Models With StratCP

-We evaluate StratCP in ophthalmology and oncology, pairing it with a vision foundation model on retinal images and a pathology foundation model on H&E whole-slide images for diagnosis, biomarker prediction, and prognosis.
-StratCP controls error among acted-upon (selected) cases and returns valid coverage for deferred cases, so the outputs map to decision points.
+We evaluate StratCP in ophthalmology and neuro-oncology, pairing it with RETFound on retinal images and UNI on H&E whole-slide images across diagnosis, biomarker prediction, tumor subtyping, and time-to-event prognosis.
+StratCP controls false discoveries among selected patients in the action arm and provides selection-conditional coverage for deferred patients, so its outputs map to clinical decision points:

-In IDH mutation status prediction, StratCP keeps the acted-upon error rate within the 5% budget for IDH-mutant calls (FDR 0.046), whereas a standard conformal prediction approach overspends the budget on its acted-upon subset (FDR 0.110).
+• In IDH mutation status prediction, StratCP stays within the 5% budget for IDH-mutant calls (FDR 0.046), while standard conformal prediction exceeds the budget on its selected subset (FDR 0.096).

 Publication